Gordon Stanley Reis was born on 25 April 1889 at 49 Mayfield Road, Edinburgh, Scotland, the son of Alphonse Louis and Marian (Dugan) Reis.

 |Allwynne Reis being chaperoned in Sydney||Morning Tribune (Singapore) 22 December 1941|

 her parents having insisted that it was now time for her to begin a career for herself.
 They returned to Singapore where Gordon Reis joined Cable and Wireless.
-However the Japanese were already beginning their march south through Burma.
-Realizing war was imminent Allwynne returned to Singapore.
+However, the Japanese were already preparing to invade Malaya and realizing that war was imminent Allwynne returned to Singapore in December 1941.

 Winifred (Cran) Reis)